-"Given such soul-dispersion, I expect you can guess what the Snaddy-Galomm showed me concerning Nyav Yuhlm.
+"Given such dispersion, I expect you can guess what the Snaddy-Galomm showed me concerning Nyav Yuhlm.
 Here's a case where, instead of the sequential reincarnation with which we are all familiar, we actually see a merger of two contemporary psychic fragments, one Terran and one Uranian, into one and the same corporeal identity... so that the Daon of Olhoav now has two layers to his mind, one the helpless nebulee we already know, and the other the immigrant from Earth whose capabilities we do not know."

 "And the one has 'arrested' the other," you say," remarks Barlayn.
 "But that can't last."

-"Subtle statecraft, from a spouse who usually prefers to be left out of it."
+Barlayn Lamiroth says to her with an ironical smile, "That's quite subtle statecraft from a spouse who usually prefers to be left out of it."

-Gevuldree shrugs.
-"This could be a boon for wirrips like me.
+Gevuldree shrugs, "This could be a boon for wirrips like me.
 Something to take our minds off the Glomb."

 Hyala chips in with, "Let's start today.
 Release the recording, Noad B-L!
 Announce what's happened to Nyav, and then let's take him outside!"